coderefinery/git-intro/_episodes/04-branches.md

 * d619bf8 adding ingredients and instructions
 ```

+To view the branches that are merged we can use the command

+`git branch --merged `

 Observe how Git nicely merged the changed amount of salt and the new ingredient **in the same file
 without us merging it manually**: